MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Return Value

 The number of elements read.
-See [streamsize](../standard-library/ios-typedefs.md#streamsize) for more information.
+For more information, see [streamsize](../standard-library/ios-typedefs.md#streamsize) for more information.

 ### Remarks